D3Zyre/QOI/README.md

 # QOI
- my implementation of a QOI en/decoder
+ my implementation of a QOI en/decoder (currently only has an encoder and does not properly support RGBA)